Transactional Email Infrastructure for AI Agents

 Track Delivery

 MultiMail emits webhook events for delivered, bounced, deferred, and complained statuses.
-Metadata you attached at send time — order_id, user_id, event type — is included in every event payload so you can correlate delivery outcomes with business records.
+Each event carries the email id returned at send time, so you can correlate delivery outcomes with the business record you stored against that id.

 4